henrivuorinen/speech_control/readme.md

 - Motor controllers: Control the movement of the vehicle's motors based on input commands.
 - Camera module: Captures live video feed for remote monitoring.

+## Features
+- Remote control via server-client communication
+- Autonomous navigation using ultrasonic sensor for obstacle detection and avoidance.
+- Video streaming for real-time monitoring of the vehicle's surroundings.

 ## Getting started

 ### Setting up the Raspberry Pi